JimmyKePeng/JimmyKePeng.github.io/README.md

 Showcase projects and skills.

-- Basic Features: Home/about/projects pages, contact info, smooth navigation.
+- Basic Features: Home/about/projects/contact/download resume

-- Enhanced Features: Contact form with email integration, downloadable resume, lightbox for project screenshots.
+- I built the frontend with React and host it on Vercel, it also have a simple backend that I hosted it on Render.
+You can go to the Contact page and leave me a message.

 - Advanced Features: Blog section, Content Management System integration (e.g., Markdown CMS), animation on scroll